Baháʼí Faith in Poland: Period of oppression

-Since its inception the religion has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural coops, and clinics.
+Since its inception, the religion has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural coops, and clinics.
 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
 Worldwide in 1979 there were 129 officially recognized Baháʼí socioeconomic development projects.
-By 1987, the number of officially recognized development projects had increased to 1482.
-However, in the Soviet sphere during the period of the Warsaw Pact Poland adopted the Soviet policy of oppression of religion, so the Baháʼís, strictly adhering to their principle of obedience to legal government, abandoned its administration and properties.
-From 1947 - 1950 Baháʼís were still known to be in seven cities in Poland.
+By 1987, the number of officially recognized development projects had increased to 1,482.
+However, in the Soviet sphere during the period of the Warsaw Pact, Poland adopted the Soviet policy of oppression of religion, so the Baháʼís, strictly adhering to their principle of obedience to legal government, abandoned its administration and properties.
+From 1947 to 1950, Baháʼís were still known to be in seven cities in Poland.
 In 1948 there was a known group studying the religion in Warsaw.
-While the Baháʼís in Poland were retreating from public view, in Chicago, the largest ethnically Polish population outside of Warsaw, saw the rise of the first Baháʼí House of Worship in the West and was completed in 1953.
-In 1960 a Baháʼí traveled from Poland to Luxembourg for a Baháʼí meeting.
+While the Baháʼís in Poland were retreating from public view, in Chicago, which is home to the largest ethnically Polish population outside of Warsaw, saw the rise of the first Baháʼí House of Worship in the West, which was completed in 1953.
+In 1960, a Baháʼí traveled from Poland to Luxembourg for a Baháʼí meeting.
 By 1963 only Warsaw was recognized as having an active community.
 After that, until about 1989, the Soviet oppression of religions ended public activities of the religion.
-See also other Soviet block countries which had Baháʼí communities like Ukraine, Turkmenistan among others.
+See also other Soviet bloc countries which had Baháʼí communities like Ukraine, Turkmenistan among others.
 While the Baháʼí community became all but unknown, the religion had been the object of some academic and popular commentary in Poland over the years.
 There are several distinctions between Soviet coverage translated into Polish and native Polish coverage of the Baháʼí Faith.
 There were differences in sources cited, periods when the works were published, and attitudes about the religion presented.
 Most Soviet translations cited works from Persian antagonists of the religion.
 The native Polish works cited leaders of the religion or western or earlier Polish academics.
 For the native Polish works no Russian or Soviet publications, either in translation or in original, were cited.
 The translations from Soviet academics largely came from the later period during Soviet domination of Poland while most of the native Polish references were from the period before.
 The Soviet sources tried to portray the history of the religion as supporting the philosophy of Dialectical materialism of Soviet communism as an early anti-feudal movement but in the end supporting imperialism and colonialism.
 Contrary to this, native Polish works were either neutral or sympathetic to the religion, including publications from the Catholic Church in Poland.
 One of the few Polish Baháʼís known from this period was Ola Pawlowska, a native of Poland who had fled during World War II and settled in Canada, where she became a member of the religion.
 In 1953 she became a Knight of Baháʼu'lláh when she moved to St. Pierre and Miquelon Islands.
 In 1969 she was traveling in the Democratic Republic of the Congo.
 In 1971 at the age 61 she returned to Poland for a period of almost 2 years before pioneering to Luxemburg and then Zaire where she took interest in the Pygmy population.
 Lisa Janti, better known as Lisa Montell, a Hollywood actress of the 1950s and 60s, was born Irena Augustynowic and her family fled Poland before World War II.
 In the 1960s she joined the religion and then worked on several advocacy projects while continuing to work in the arts.
 Contact at the time was so minimal that it is worth noting Polish visitors to Baháʼí Houses of Worship: before 1973 some visited the temple in Panama who were surprised to meet a guide who could speak a little Polish and in May 1978 a dance troupe from Poland visited the one near Chicago.
 In 1979 a Polish citizen attending an Esperantist convention joined the religion.